jameshibbard/blog/_posts/2019-01-26-crud-app-rails-react.md

 Most web applications need to persist data in one form or other.
 When working with a server-side language, this is normally a straightforward task.
 However when you add a front-end JavaScript framework to the mix, things start to get a bit trickier.

 In this tutorial I am going to demonstrate how to build a JSON API using Ruby on Rails and then code a fully-functional React frontend to interact with the API.
-The app we'll be building is an event manager, which will let you create and manage a list of academic events (I work for a university).
+The app we'll be building is an event manager, which will let you create and manage a list of academic events.

 The app will showcase basic CRUD functionality and will add a couple of extra features (such as a datepicker and search).
 To integrate the React frontend with the Rails backend, I'll be using the Webpacker gem, which will ship as the default JavaScript bundler for Rails 6.